algosup/2023-2024-project-5-flutter-team-8/documents/technical_specification/technical_specification.md

 ### 2. Themes and Styles

 <!-- Explain the theming and styling approach (e.g., light/dark mode). -->
-The application would only have the light mode at the launch.
+The application would only have the light mode at launch.
 It was set as not a primordial feature for the good functioning of the application.
 It is then not needed to add lines for the light mode or to change modes between dark and light.
 However, when the dark mode would be implemented in a near future, these lines in the Flutter files would be needed:
 ```Dart
 theme: ThemeData(